March 2018: Research team start to collect data for longitudinal follow up study.

-December 2017: Dr Caitlin Notley and Dr Emma Ward presented emergent findings at the UEA Addiction Research Group meeting.
+December 2017: The research team submitted a response to the parliamentary select committee e-cigarettes enquiry: you can read it here.
+Dr Caitlin Notley and Dr Emma Ward presented emergent findings at the UEA Addiction Research Group meeting.

 November 2017: Dr Caitlin Notley and Dr Emma Ward presented emergent findings at the Society for the Study of Addiction Annual Symposium, Newcastle, 9th and 10th November 2017.
 Dr Emma Ward won the prize for best research project for a poster presenting the vape shop observation work.